entando/entando-docs/vuepress/docs/v7.0/docs/README.md

 | [Component Generation Technologies](../create/component-gen-tech.md) | [Build and Publish Project Bundles](../../tutorials/create/pb/publish-project-bundle.md) |

 ## Curate and Share Components
 On the Entando Platform, Curate and Share means development teams can bundle and share components within a central catalog.
-Multiple teams can share and collaborate on a single component or whole packaged business capabilities (PBCs) across organizations and applications.
+Multiple teams can collaborate on a single component or packaged business capabilities (PBCs) and share them across organizations and applications.
 They can test and assess components for readiness, manage and publish versions, and share metadata for continuous upgrades.

 | Documentation | Tutorials        |
 | :------------ | :-------- |